neophilology/Literary-Language-Processing/index.md

 # Welcome to LLP!

 Here I share my research in digital humanities and English literature.
-I apply data science methods and data visualization applied to literary texts.
+I apply data science methods and data visualization to literary texts.

 Because a language is its function, the **"natural" language** we use to communicate every day differs from the **language of literary texts**.
 Thus, I create "Literary Language Processing" (LLP).
 LLP adapts tools and techniques from Natural Language Processing (NLP) to suit the complexity of literary analysis.